 The early and mid-nineties were an exciting time to be in South Africa.
 With freedom and the first democratic elections in 1994, Johannesburg was the place to be in the arts.
 A flood of opportunities for artists came in with international links opening up for the first time.
 The stagnant closed world of Apartheid South Africa gave way to blossoming in the art world.
 In 2000 Mark was able to order a Takach litho press from Albuquerque and the studio expanded to the point of being able to offer artists all that they needed in terms of lithography.
 By the end of the millennium, he was able to work more on limited edition prints and less on the commercial work.
 This was enabled by the fantastic artists that he was able to work with.

 In 1997, Mark Attwood’s partner, Tamar Mason gave birth to their first child, Simon.
 As Simon grew and started toddling about Mark and Tamar grew increasingly worried about the prospect of him growing up in the malls of Johannesburg.
-When their daughter, Maru arrived in 2000 it was decided that it was time to move out of Johannesburg.
+When their daughter, Maru arrived in 2000 it was time to move out of Johannesburg.
 In 2002 The Artists’ Press was able to move to a beautiful purpose built studio in a rural area of Mpumalanga, where Mark could pursue a greener lifestyle and offer artists an even better space to work in.
 Each year the studio grows stronger as does Attwood’s commitment to living sustainably.
-Every now and then he has to pinch himself to see if it is all really there.